Career outcomes for Arts graduates

 Many of our alumni have achieved esteemed careers in politics and foreign affairs and amongst our graduates we have a prime minister, several premiers and a number of ambassadors.
 It is reassuring to see how many Arts graduates have reached the pinnacle of their companies and work as managing directors and chief executive officers.
 Others have taken advantage of the WA resources industry and work as archaeologists, anthropologists, heritage officers, historians and communications officers with mining and associated companies.
 Graduates are also employed in the media, public service, education and non-for-profit organisations.

-See current news stories from the Faculty of Arts to get an idea of what we're up to.
+Read what our Arts Graduates have to say about their success and prepare yourself for working life by identifying the transferable skills valued by employers.
+You can also visit current news stories from the Faculty of Arts to get an idea of what we're up to.